 Read the instructions carefully before using the test.

 You need a nasal swab specimen for the test.
 Follow the instructions provided with the test kit.
 Here are the general steps for self-testing.

 - Check the expiration date.
 Do not use an expired or damaged kit.
-Some test brands have been granted extended expiration dates by the US Food & Drug Administration.
-You can look up test brands their website to find out.
+Some test brands have been granted extended expiration dates by the US Food & Drug Administration (FDA).
+You can look up test brands on the FDA website to find out.